The Kidfriendly Method: Learning That Feels Just Right

 A robust body of research in cognitive science and education points to a consistent insight: children learn best when challenge and capability are well-matched.

-When a child feels overwhelmed or anxious, stress can occupy working memory—the mental workspace needed for thinking.
-Cognitive Load Theory (Sweller, 1988) helps explain why: when emotional processing competes with learning, something has to give.
+When a child feels overwhelmed or anxious, it can be harder to think clearly.
+A systematic review and meta-analysis of test anxiety in primary school children found associations between anxiety and academic outcomes (Robson et al., 2023).
+Cognitive Load Theory (Sweller et al., 2019) helps explain why: working memory is the mental workspace needed for thinking, and when emotional processing competes with learning, something has to give.
 Flexible problem-solving becomes harder.
 The child isn't being lazy; they're simply struggling to absorb new information while managing difficult feelings.

 When a child is bored, a different problem emerges.
 Attention drifts.
 The brain craves stimulation.
 Material that feels too easy registers as unimportant and is quickly forgotten.